psymbio/psymbio.github.io/_posts/ml/down-star-guitar.md

 Internship 3: Some random ML thing, where they teach you ML and ask you to make projects.

-Now let me introduce you to: Star Guitar, a diy project to carry out in the summer of 2021.
+Now let me introduce you to: Star Guitar, a DIY project to carry out in the summer of 2021.